pschaus/book_lepl1402/source/part3.rst

 The insertion sort algorithm is probably the one you use when sorting a hand of playing cards.
 You start with one card in your hand (the sorted portion).
-For each new card, you "insert" it in the correct position in your hand by moving over any cards that should come after it.
+For each new card, you insert it in the correct position in your hand by moving over any cards that should come after it.

 The Java code is given next.